micro/network/README.md

 The Micro network is a protocol for communication between services across Micro deployments.
-It enables distributed and federated clusters to be built over platform boundaries using a header based protocol called MUCP.
+It enables distributed and federated clusters to be built over platform boundaries using a header based transport called MUCP.

 MUCP is inspired by the SMTP protocol.